Updated: October 7, 2021

 5. Clive Barker – Hellraiser

 Hi there, and welcome to the complicated world of copyright duration and termination!
 Depending on when a work was created, authors may reclaim their copyright from whomever they assigned the rights to by terminating those rights.
 In 1987, New World Pictures introduced the world to Hellraiser, a horror movie about a family who invites hell into their lives by opening a puzzle box (Talk about family game night from hell?!
 Am I right?).
 The movie is based on Clive Barker’s horror novel, The Hellbound Heart, which he adapted into Hellraiser.
 However, Barker signed over the rights to his works to his holding company, Rivdel, which then signed it over to New World Pictures.
 After numerous rights transfers and deals, the rights ended up in Park Avenue Entertainment’s possession.
 Barker eventually decided, after 34 years and an extensive Hellraiser franchise, that he would like his rights back.
 Barker served Park Avenue Entertainment and Lawrence Kuppin, Park Avenue’s owner, a termination notice in compliance with the Copyright Act’s stipulations.
 However, the defendants claimed that Barker’s 1986 agreement with his company Rivdel was to be governed by U.K. contract law.
-This case is still being litigated as of 2020, but it is in good company – many other authors of 70’s and 80’s horror franchises are trying to reclaim their rights as well.
+Barker ultimately settled with Park Avenue and Kuppin in December 2020 and reclaimed his copyright in Hellraiser.
+However, Barker only reclaimed his copyright in the United States.
+If he wants to embark on a global project, he will have to make deals with each international rights holder.
+Likewise, Barker’s reclaimed right only applies to his existing work and not the multitude of sequels and offshoots that have sprung up.
+This case is in good company – many other authors of 70’s and 80’s horror franchises are trying to reclaim their rights as well.
 In fact, the same lawyer litigating Barker’s lawsuit is also working on a similar lawsuit for Friday the 13th screenwriter, Victor Miller.
 The more complicated part of this entire ordeal is that new movies based on the Hellraiser franchise are scheduled to be released in the near future; David Bruckner is developing a new adaptation of Hellraiser for Spyglass Media, and HBO announced in April 2020 that they will be developing a Hellraiser TV series.